cs-aidel/aidel/README.md

 # The implementations
 ### The learned indexes and aidel
 We implement the learned indexes following the design and configurations of [the original paper](https://arxiv.org/abs/1712.01208).
 We build a `delta-buffer` for the learned indexes to handle inserts, where the `delta-buffer` uses the implementation of [`stx::btree`](http://panthema.net/2007/stx-btree/).<br>
-AIDEL is optimized with SIMD by using the code from [`linear search`](https://dirtyhandscoding.wordpress.com/2017/08/25/performance-comparison-linear-search-vs-binary-search/).<br>
+<br>AIDEL is optimized with SIMD by using the code from [`linear search`](https://dirtyhandscoding.wordpress.com/2017/08/25/performance-comparison-linear-search-vs-binary-search/).<br>
-We first train all the models in a widely used deep learning framework, called [`sklearn`](https://scikit-learn.org/stable/), then we optimize the inference phase in C++ to obtain high performance.<br>
+<br>We first train all the models in a widely used deep learning framework, called [`sklearn`](https://scikit-learn.org/stable/), then we optimize the inference phase in C++ to obtain high performance.<br>

 ### index baselines
 The B+-tree use a popular implementation, called `stx::btree`.<br>